Information on Covid 19 (Coronavirus) Updated 7/9/2020

 Please note that the Moonlight Walk is now a virtual event taking place 5th to 12th September 2020.
 Find out how you can take the walk in your own way at your own pace here.
 Events organised by St Wilfrid’s are otherwise going ahead but will be reviewed on a case by case basis.
 Please do check our website for updates.
 If you are participating in an event organised by a third party in aid of St Wilfrid’s, such as the London Marathon, then please check with the organiser for further information.

-We are so happy to now have six of our shops open again–
+We are so happy to now have all our shops open again.

-With the adaptation of our donation processing and shop operating practices, safety remains a top priority and we look re-open further shops as soon as safely possible.
+With the adaptation of our donation processing and shop operating practices, safety remains a top priority.

 Our staff and volunteers have demonstrated amazing dedication to St Wilfrid’s and our customers while our shops have been closed and we would like to say a big thank you to everyone.